Can You Pause a Car Insurance Policy? (2023)

 You may be able to temporarily suspend or pause your policy if you won’t be driving your vehicle for a while and don’t need coverage.
 However, this varies by insurer and state.
 Some states require ongoing coverage, so it depends on where you live.

-Depending on state law, you may need to file an affidavit of nonuse with your local department of motor vehicles (DMV) if you put your auto insurance on hold.
-Some insurers will automatically submit this document for you, but others won’t.
-It’s best to ask your insurer about their procedure before pausing car insurance.
+You can’t typically pause your entire policy — just liability and collision coverages if you won’t drive your vehicle.
+And depending on state law, you may need to file an affidavit of non-use with your local department of motor vehicles (DMV) if you put your auto insurance on hold.[1]
+Some insurers may automatically submit this document for you, but others won’t.
+It’s best to ask your insurer about its procedures before pausing car insurance.

 Best Car Insurance Companies